 The final factor to consider is price.
 Whenever you’re comparing the cost of two kitten foods, make sure you’re taking the volume of each food into account.
 For instance, if two foods are priced the same but one is a five-pound bag and the other is a seven-pound bag, then the seven-pound bag actually offers a superior price-per-pound ratio, making it a better value if the ingredients and quality are equal.

 You’re probably tired of reading and ready to start feeding, so we’re just going to summarize the top choices that you read about in our reviews.
-The Healthy Growth blend from Blue Buffalo is our favorite kitten food overall, thanks to a diverse selection of quality animal-based proteins and essential nutrients like taurine and fatty acids.
+Smalls Fresh Ground Bird recipe is our favorite kitten food overall, thanks to a diverse selection of quality animal-based proteins and essential nutrients like taurine and fatty acids.
 Purina One offers a more affordable solution in the Healthy Kitten Formula dry kibble with 40% minimum protein and quality meat-based ingredients.
 Our premium recommendation, Instinct Original, is a bit pricier, but contains an impressive 42.5% protein from diverse animal sources and features a grain-free recipe for easy digestion.

 Featured Image Credit: fantom_rd, Shutterstock